vivaria/edisonrul.ing/README.md

 ## QUILLBOLT HEDGEHOG

-*   "Quillbolt Hedgehog's" Special Summon effect is an Ignition Effect.
+*   "Quillbolt Hedgehog"'s Special Summon effect is an Ignition Effect.
 *   If an effect is chained that removes your only Tuner monster from your side of the field, "Quillbolt Hedgehog" is not Special Summoned.
 *   If "Quillbolt Hedgehog" is flipped face-down after it is Special Summoned by its effect, it is not removed from play when it is removed from the field, even if it is flipped face-up.
 *   If "Quillbolt Hedgehog" is Special Summoned by its effect and is later removed from the field while "Skill Drain" is active, "Quillbolt Hedgehog" is still removed from play.